sanika191/DS202_Final_Project_SanikaBorade/README.md

 ![Description of image](demo1_3qubits.png)

-But if we increase the number of qubits by one, and have staes of length 4 (0110, 1001), we do not get reliable results:
+But if we increase the number of qubits by one, and have states of length 4 (0110, 1001), we do not get reliable results:

 ![Description of image](demo1_4qubits.png)